Discovering Self Awareness

 “I think; therefore I am.”

-The phrase, dubbed by Rene Descartes, purported the foundation of existence in perceived radical doubt.
+An exultant declaration by Rene Descartes – “I think; therefore I am” – claimed the foundation of existence through a method of perceived radical doubt.
 That “perception is neither an act of vision, nor of touch, nor of imagination…but only an intuition of the mind, which may be imperfect and confused.”